American logistics in the Northern France campaign: Base organization

 ADSEC headquarters opened in Normandy on 16 June.
 FECOMZ, now under Albrecht's command, opened its headquarters at Château Servigny and Château Pont Rilly near Valognes on 15 July, but ADSEC remained subordinated to the First Army until 30 July.
-Indeed, the First Army controlled all US forces in France until 1 August, when the 12th Army Group and the Third Army became active.
+The First Army controlled all US forces in France until 1 August, when the 12th Army Group and the Third Army became active.
 The facilities at Valognes were greatly expanded, with tents to accommodate 11,000 personnel and 560,000 sqft of hutted office space, and special signal facilities installed to enable it to communicate with the UK and US.
 COMZ headquarters opened at Valognes on 7 August, a month earlier than originally planned, and FECOMZ therefore never operated in its intended role.

-COMZ headquarters was not destined to remain at Valognes for long, for on 1 September it began moving to Paris.
+On 1 September COMZ headquarters began moving from Valognes to Paris.
 As Paris was the hub of road, rail, cable and inland waterway systems, it soon hosted a concentration of supply depots, hospitals, airfields, railway stations and marshaling yards, and inland waterway offloading points, and as such was the logical and perhaps the only suitable location for COMZ headquarters.
 The move took two weeks to accomplish, with some of the 29,000 staff moving directly from the UK, and consumed motor and air transport at a time when transportation assets were scarce.
 COMZ headquarters occupied 167 Paris hotels.
-Eisenhower was not impressed; the move had been conducted without his knowledge, and contrary to his orders that no Allied headquarters be located in Paris without his specific approval.
+Eisenhower was not pleased; the move had been conducted without his knowledge, and contrary to his orders that no Allied headquarters be located in Paris without his specific approval.

 On 11 July, ADSEC organized the port of Cherbourg as Area No. 1 under the command of Colonel Cleland C. Sibley, the commander of the 4th Major Port.
 Ten days later it was redesignated the Cherbourg Command, with Colonel Theodore Wyman Jr. in charge.
 Over the following week, his headquarters was reinforced with personnel from Base Section No. 3 in England.
 It was redesignated the Cherbourg Base Section on 7 August, and began taking over the beach area dumps from ADSEC.
 Finally, on 16 August, it became the Normandy Base Section.
 Meanwhile, Colonel Roy W. Growler's Base Section No. 1 had arrived at Utah Beach on 3 August, and proceeded to Rennes, where it opened as the Brittany Base Section on 16 August.
 Brigadier General Leroy P. Collins's Base Section No. 2 moved to Le Mans, where it became the Loire Base Section on 5 September.
 After Paris was captured, COMZ sent for Brigadier General Pleas B. Rogers's Base Section No. 5, which had been specifically created to administer the Paris metropolitan region.
 It became the Seine Base Section on 24 August, and occupied another 129 Paris hotels.